-1. Place the ATV on a level surface.

-2. Remove the final gear case guard by removing the bolts.
+- 1. Place the ATV on a level surface. - 2.
+Remove the final gear case guard by removing the bolts.

 - 1. Final gear case guard - 2.
-Bolt - 3.
-Place an oil pan under the final gear case to collect the used oil. - 4.
-Remove the final gear oil filler bolt and the final gear oil drain bolt to drain the oil from the final gear case.
+Bolt - Place an oil pan under the final gear case to collect the used oil. - Remove the final gear oil filler bolt, the final gear oil drain bolt, and their gasket to drain the oil from the final gear case.

+- 1. Final gear oil drain bolt

+- 2. Gasket

-- 1. Final gear oil drain bolt - 5.
-Install the drain bolt, and then tighten it to the specified torque.
+- 5. Install the drain bolt and its new gasket, and then tighten the bolt to the specified torque.